hasparus/parcel-vscode-preview/README.md

 - Render current file

-The main reason of this extension is to replicate **Current Module View** feature from CodeSandbox inside of VSCode.
+The main goal of this extension is to replicate **Current Module View** feature from CodeSandbox inside of VSCode.

-### Usage
+## Usage

-Run `Preview current module` command in a file that writes to the DOM.
+Run `Preview Current Module 📃👀` command in a file that writes to the DOM.

 We're using Parcel to allow importing JavaScript, TypeScript, Reason and all of the stuff Parcel just gets with no config.

+## Roadmap

+- [] Improve React experience -- ReactDOM.render default export if `currentModulePreview.mode: "react"` is set

 <!-- > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow. -->